-In fact, while the study confirmed strong increases over time for opioid-related overdose deaths in nearly all age groups of non-Hispanic whites, opioid deaths have also risen in both non-Hispanic black and Hispanic populations.
-Furthermore, the authors identified an epidemic of cocaine overdose deaths, primarily among non-Hispanic black men and women, that rivals deaths from opioids.
-Between 2012 and 2015, cocaine overdose deaths were almost as common among non-Hispanic black men as prescription opioid deaths among non-Hispanic white men, and slightly more common among non-Hispanic black women than deaths from heroin overdose among non-Hispanic white women.
+In fact, while the study confirmed strong increases over time for opioid-related overdose deaths in nearly all age groups of non-Hispanic White individuals, opioid deaths have also risen in both non-Hispanic Black and Hispanic populations.
+Furthermore, the authors identified an epidemic of cocaine overdose deaths, primarily among non-Hispanic Black men and women, that rivals deaths from opioids.
+Between 2012 and 2015, cocaine overdose deaths were almost as common among non-Hispanic Black men as prescription opioid deaths among non-Hispanic White men, and slightly more common among non-Hispanic Black women than deaths from heroin overdose among non-Hispanic White women.
 “Our findings stress the necessity of strategies to combat the U.S. prescription opioid, heroin, and fentanyl epidemics for all racial and ethnic groups,” said Dr. Shiels.
 “Additionally, this analysis suggests the need for additional public health efforts to prevent cocaine-related deaths, which disproportionally affect older, non-Hispanic black persons.”

 Several more analyses are in the works to expand on issues highlighted by these recent studies.
 For example, one important line of investigation is using age-period-cohort modeling to produce projections of premature mortality in the U.S. through 2030.
 Ana Best, Ph.D., a postdoctoral fellow in BB who has been contributing to the Premature Mortality Project, has a particularly significant role in this effort.
 Another analysis compares rates of drug poisoning deaths by county, socioeconomic status, and rurality, to explore whether the prevailing narrative that the opioid epidemic principally affects lower-income, rural areas, stands up to statistical rigor.
 The team is also comparing drug poisoning deaths between the U.S. and other countries, as well as tracking trends in very premature (under 25 years old) death rates.